 Packing for a move

 When packing for a move, items which are not that essential should be packed first, as mentioned above.
 Make an inventory of all your stuff and don’t forget to label your boxes properly.
+Visit website if you want to know how to pack and move your belongings in a problem-free and budget-friendly way.

 But what other items could be considered non-essential?
 Some examples would be appliances for the kitchen, such as juicers and mixers; books and DVDs; seasonal clothing and shoes (as mentioned); and items which you haven’t really used for a while – or don’t see yourself using right away – in your new home.
 What about essential items?
 Here are some examples: toiletries, linen, medicine, all your important papers and documents, (such as property titles, passports, and paperwork related to the move); cash, snacks and beverages, and basic utensils for cooking and eating.
+Moving to a new home can mean upgrading to the best juicer from https://www.juicingnation.com/.

 Image attributed to nenetus/FreeDigitalPhotos.net